 Meet WCAG 2.1 AA and Section 508 compliance standards quickly without sacrificing accuracy.
 Braille Works has been a trusted resource for document accessibility and compliance since 1994.
 Our accessible document solutions help mitigate cost and risk to your business.

 With nearly 30 years of experience, we are the leader in document accessibility and compliance.

 - A completely in-house process ensures your confidential documents remain secure

 - ADA, Section 504 and 508 compliance specialists on staff

 - Strict quality control procedures keep your data secure, accurate and confidential

 We take the security of your documents seriously.

-- SOC II Certified
+- SOC 2 Type II Certified

 - Highest standard data encryption

-- 24/7 Secure electronic file transfer
+- 24/7 secure electronic file transfer

-- Off-site disaster recovery location and agility recovery
+- Off-site disaster recovery

-- Secure Iron Mountain off-site data backup
+- Redundant multi-site data backup

 Accessibility is a customer experience opportunity.

-508 compliance ensures that all of your clients have equal access to the materials your company produce.
-By being in compliance you are helping someone maintain their independence and protecting an individual’s rights.
+508 compliance ensures that all of your clients have equal access to the materials your company produces.
+By being in compliance, you are helping someone maintain their independence and protecting an individual’s rights.
 That’s why it’s so important to choose a trusted partner that believes quality accessibility is a right for all customers.
 Being in compliance safeguards your company’s reputation, both with the government and with your customers.